Toro y Moi: 2018–2021: Outer Peace and Soul Trash mixtape

 Bear released the sixth Toro y Moi album, Outer Peace, on January 18, 2019, on Carpark Records.
 Outer Peace is arguably the most pop-influenced Toro y Moi album to date.
 Tracks like "Ordinary Pleasure" and "Freelance" showcase the continued funk, disco, and house influence that is woven through the entire Toro y Moi discography.
 On First Listen with NPR in January 2019, Bear explained a bit about the album title, stating that "usually the peace is within, so to have peace on the outside is the challenge.
 I kind of just wanted to call that out."

-A week after the release of Outer Peace and while on tour supporting the album, Bear shared a Dropbox link to a cassette bounce of his newest mixtape, Soul Trash.
+A week after the release of Outer Peace and while on tour supporting the album, Bear shared a Dropbox link to a cassette bounce of his mixtape, Soul Trash.
 In October 2019, an updated version of Soul Trash was released on streaming platforms.
 The official release was accompanied by a psychedelic short film directed by Bay Area artist Laneya Billingsley.

 In late 2019, Bear started working with Flume on the drum and bass-inspired track "The Difference", which was released on March 11, 2020.
 The song was nominated for a Grammy Award for Best Dance Recording for 2020.

 In October 2021, Bear announced that he had signed with Dead Oceans to release the next Toro y Moi album in progress.

-2022–present: Mahal
+2022–present: Mahal and Hole Erth

 On January 26, 2022, Bear announced his seventh studio album as Toro y Moi, Mahal, alongside the release of its first two singles, "Postman" and "Magazine".
 Two more singles "The Loop" and "Déjà Vu" were released on February 22 and March 31 that year, respectively.
 The album was released on April 29 via Dead Oceans.

+He announced his next album Hole Erth on June 12, 2024, alongside the first single, "Tuesday".
+The album took a new stylistic approach compared to his previous work, incorporating elements of emo rap and choral music, and inviting a number of collaborators, including Don Toliver, Porches, Kevin Abstract and Benjamin Gibbard.
+The album was released on September 6, 2024.